talor-hammond/react-colour-wheel/under-the-hood.md

 ## ...and how are the shades & inner-circle rendered?

-This was one of the more-interesting challenges for me.
+**This was one of the more-interesting challenges for me**.
 The main difficulty was being able to produce an array of shades of the selected colour.
-I spent quite some time researching / experimenting until I realised the key to this was to convert the colour to an hsl (hue, saturation, *lightness*), and scale the lightness to produce lighter / darker shades.
+I spent quite some time researching / experimenting until I realised the key to this was to **convert the colour to an hsl** (hue, saturation, *lightness*), and scale the lightness to produce lighter / darker shades.

 ```javascript
 export function produceRgbShades (r, g, b, amount) {